Smart Export Guarantee (SEG)

 The SEG requires certain licensed electricity suppliers known as SEG Licensees to offer a tariff and pay eligible generators for electricity which they export back to the National Grid.

 SEG Licensees have specific obligations and legislative requirements which they must comply with.
-The SEG is governed by the Smart Export Guarantee Order 2019 and Conditions 57 & 58 of the Standard Conditions of the Electricity Supply Licence.
+The SEG is governed by the Smart Export Guarantee Order 2019 and Conditions 57 and 58 of the Standard Conditions of the Electricity Supply Licence.

 SEG licensees can choose the tariff rate, contract length and some other relevant terms which they will offer generators as part of their SEG contract.

 While the SEG affords a great deal of flexibility to SEG licensees, any SEG tariff rate offered must always be above zero.
-There are further criteria which the SEG contract itself must contain – these, and other SEG licensee obligations, are detailed in the guidance for SEG licensees
+There are further criteria which the SEG contract itself must contain – these, and other SEG licensee obligations, are detailed in the guidance for SEG licensees.

 All licensed electricity suppliers are required to participate in declaring their SEG status on an annual basis.